Arman Tsarukyan: Ultimate Fighting Championship

 Tsarukyan was scheduled to face Islam Makhachev in a rematch and for the UFC Lightweight Championship on January 18, 2025, at UFC 311.
-However, Tsarukyan pulled out of the fight one day before the event, citing a back injury sustained while cutting weight, and was replaced by Renato Moicano.
+However, Tsarukyan pulled out due to a sciatic nerve back injury during a sparring session.
+He was replaced by Renato Moicano.

 Tsarukyan successfully weighed in on June 27, 2025, as the backup for the lightweight title bout between Ilia Topuria and Charles Oliveira at UFC 317.

-Tsarukyan is scheduled to face Dan Hooker in the main event on November 22, 2025, at UFC Fight Night 265.
+Tsarukyan faced Dan Hooker in the main event on November 22, 2025, at UFC Fight Night 265.
+He won the fight via an arm-triangle choke submission in the second round.
+This fight earned him another Performance of the Night award.